GM Vice President, Global Quality

 Lieblein has a bachelor's degree in industrial engineering from General Motors Institute (now Kettering University) and a master's degree in management – materials/logistics – from Michigan State University.
 She also holds a certificate from the Thunderbird Global Leadership Certificate Program.

-Widely recognized for her achievements, Lieblein was recently named 2014 Engineer of the Year by STEM Hispanic Engineer National Achievement Awards Corporation (HENAAC) and in 2013, she was named one of Fortune Magazine’s 10 Most Powerful Women in Automotive.
+Widely recognized for her achievements, Lieblein was recently named 2014 Engineer of the Year by STEM Hispanic Engineer National Achievement Awards Corporation (HENAAC) and was recognized as a 2014 Automotive News All-Star.
+In 2013, she was named one of Fortune Magazine’s 10 Most Powerful Women in Automotive.